thedrummeraki/mangadex/README.md

 Welcome to `mangadex`, your next favourite Ruby gem for interacting with [Mangadex](https://mangadex.org).

+## Important information

+**By using this gem you accept**:
+- To **credit [Mangadex](https://mangadex.org)**.
+This gem is your friendly neighbourhood wrapper on _their_ API.
+- To **credit scanlation groups**, especially if you offer the ability to read chapters.
+- **Not to run any ads** on the service that will use this gem.
+Please do not make money off of Mangadex's services.

+These are Mangadex's [rules](https://api.mangadex.org/docs.html#section/Acceptable-use-policy), please follow them.

 ## Installation

 Add this line to your application's Gemfile: